bababooex/raspberrypi-BadUSB/README.md

 sudo chmod +x menu.sh
 ./menu.sh
 ```
 Script requires root access to work with /dev/hidg0, and best of all, dwc2 driver allows you to switch between OTG mode and host mode, that is exactly what I wanted!
-Reminder: Rpi_BadUSB file needs to be put to /home/kali to work correctly, otherwise you need to change path in duckpi scripts to work!
+Reminder: Rpi_BadUSB file needs to be put to /home/kali to work correctly, otherwise you need to change path in duckpi.sh scripts to work!
 # Credits
 Authors: Jeff L. Dee-oh-double-gee Theresalu Ossiozac
 Credits to Original Authors: DroidDucky by Andrej Budincevic (https://github.com/anbud/DroidDucky) hardpass by girst (https://github.com/girst/hardpass)